Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 -------------------------------------------------------------------------------
 Open bugs:
 - [target 1.9] MISSING FEATURE (supertruper1988): Add the possibility to create and save a template file that should be loaded when creating a new map:
-	- Do that before the forgetable message, because that will leave some space in the Preference window.
 	- Put the standard template in the config folder.
-	- The template should be read only?
-Or we override the template
+	- There will be conflict with the default appearance.
-	- Should we have a "menu > Save As Template..." that override the template?
-Or should have a default file to load like the default budget to load in the preference?
+	- Should have a default file to load like the default budget to load in the preference?
-		- I guess second option is better.
-The reset to default button, will point again on the file in the config folder
+		- The reset to default button in the bottom of the screen, will point again on the file in the config folder
 		- And we may add some explanation text in the preference window ()
 - [target 1.9] MISSING FEATURE (Vincent): Make the error message when pasting on the wrong layer, forgettable.
 Just beep instead.
-Make the checkbox list in the preference window, a listview, in order to have scrollbar and be futur proof for all the forgettable error message later.

 - [target 1.9] MISSING FEATURE (Ludo): The export window should propose to export on multiple pages
 - [target 1.9] MISSING FEATURE (Matthias): Better resolution for part images (Images can have an additional <scale> property in the xml-File, if no scale parameter is provided, the default resolution of 8 pixels/stud is used)
 - [target 1.9] MISSING FEATURE #6 (Alban): Autosave.
-- [target 1.9] MISSING FEATURE (Alban): Add some !BLUEBRICK meta commands in LDraw format to save all the data of a BlueBrick file in LDraw
+- [target 1.9] MISSING FEATURE (Alban): Add some !BLUEBRICK meta commands in LDraw format to save all the data of a BlueBrick file in LDraw.
+Then remove the warning for saving in LDRAW.
 - [target 1.9] MISSING FEATURE (Alban): Scrollbars on the map view (can be disabled in the Preferences and context menu)
 - [target 1.9] MISSING FEATURE (Alban): Export in 4dbrix.com format
 - [target 1.9] MISSING FEATURE (Alban): A feature to check if there's new parts available online in the official library (when opening a file with missing parts).